asciinema/asciinema-player/README.md

 Adds event listener, binding handler's `this` to the player object.

-The `play` event is dispatched when playback starts or resumes from pause.
+`play` event is dispatched when playback starts or resumes from pause.

 ```javascript
 player.addEventListener('play', () => {